Call center standard operating procedures and best practices

 If possible, hiring managers may send a detailed general rundown of the positions to the candidates for them to gauge the position more.

-Remember that hard skills can be taught but a person’s character can’t be.
-While this may be an unpopular opinion, more and more hiring professionals are prioritizing character development over teachable skills.
+Remember that hard skills can be taught, but a person’s character can’t be.
+While this may be an unpopular opinion, hiring professionals are increasingly prioritizing character development over teachable skills.

 When introducing new hires to clients, make sure that the basics of the job are already laid down.
 Since onboarding with clients is more on formality, they may expect the new hire to hit the ground running.

-There’s nothing wrong with this—especially if it’s a fast-paced environment such as a call center.
+There’s nothing wrong with this—especially if it’s a fast-paced environment like a call center.

-However, it’s much better to let the employee warm up to the process and standard operating procedures of the job before getting started.
+However, it’s much better to let the employee warm up to the job’s process and standard operating procedures before getting started.

 Training, seminars, and online courses are paid for and provided by the company.
 All of these are pertinent to the employees’ improvement.